camieelaine/camieelaine/README.md

 I use the modern cloud data stack to develop pipelines to provide data products and analytical solutions. 🌱

-What I'm working with 🧠
+What I'm working with :computer:

 | Languages and Frameworks | Visualization |  Data Orchestration and </br> Processing  | Databases  |
 | ----------- | ------------- |  --------------|------------|